 The next steps are simple.
 Contact us today via the form below, or directly to any of the numbers provided.
 We’ll then arrange for our nearest surveyor to come out to your home and complete a design consultation.
 This is definitely not a sales process for us, we’ll simply listen to your needs, gather some

 Absolutely it will.
-So many people are getting loft conversions done now instead moving home.
+So many people are getting loft conversions done now instead of moving home.
 The main reason it adds up to 25% on the value of your home, and it far cheaper than moving or an alternative extension.
 To read more about why people are converting their lofts, click here.

 Unfortunately, there isn’t a simple answer to this as loft conversions are varied.
 It also depends on how you want to have your new loft space fitted out, and how much of this will be done by your builder.
 The largest factors of converting a roof are: 1) Is the current loft head height you have sufficient